Polish Penal Code

-Kodeks Karny is Poland's criminal-law code.
+Kodeks Karny is a criminal-law code.
 The name is often abbreviated KK.

-Modern Polish legal history has seen the introduction of three penal codes: in 1932; in 1969, during the communist era; and in 1997.
+Modern Polish legal history has seen the introduction of three penal codes: in 1932; in 1969, during the era; and in 1997.
 The last of those has been amended 101 times.

 The Penal Code, with the Penal Procedure Code and the Fiscal Penal Code, together make up Poland's criminal justice system, often referred to as "penal code".

 Historical background

 Situation after 1918

-After World War I Poland regained its independence.
+After World War I, Poland regained its independence.
 One of the most important tasks of the new government was to unify the law inherited from the three partitioners' different legal systems.
 Hence, after the war there were five different legal systems in Poland.
-These were those of German Empire in the West, of the Austria-Hungary Empire in the South, of the Russian Empire in the far East, of the former Congress Poland in the Center, and two tiny regions (Orava and Spiš) in the South with the Hungarian common law.
+These were those of the German Empire in the West, of the Austria-Hungary Empire in the South, of the Russian Empire in the far East, of the former Congress Poland in the Center, and two tiny regions (Orava and Spiš) in the South with the Hungarian common law.